Legally Reviewed by Matthew Dolman

 Watch for These Red Flags

 Recognizing the signs of sexual abuse can save lives.
-While every child reacts differently, there are common warning signs to watch for:
+Children who have experienced abuse may show these warning signs, and every child reacts differently, but there are common indicators to watch for:

 - Dramatic changes in mood, behavior, or personality